Mistah6909/Proxy/README.md

 # Proxy
 A package to help simplify setup and address cycling for webscraping applications.
 ## A Simple Example Program
-to start make or find a list of proxies in a txt file for this example we are using this list of 4 addresses
+to start make or find a list of proxies in a txt file for this example we are using this list of 4 addresses in a file called examples.txt
 ```
 203.243.63.16:80
 3.24.58.156:3128